Stopping power (particle radiation): Electronic, nuclear and radiative stopping

 Electronic stopping refers to the slowing down of a projectile ion due to the inelastic collisions between bound electrons in the medium and the ion moving through it.
 The term inelastic is used to signify that energy is lost during the process (the collisions may result both in excitations of bound electrons of the medium, and in excitations of the electron cloud of the ion as well).
 Linear electronic stopping power is identical to unrestricted linear energy transfer.

 Instead of energy transfer, some models consider the electronic stopping power as momentum transfer between electron gas and energetic ion.
-This is consistent with the result of Bethe in the high energy range.
+This is consistent with the result of Hans Bethe, the Bethe formula, in the high energy range.

 Since the number of collisions an ion experiences with electrons is large, and since the charge state of the ion while traversing the medium may change frequently, it is very difficult to describe all possible interactions for all possible ion charge states.
 Instead, the electronic stopping power is often given as a simple function of energy $F_e (E)$ which is an average taken over all energy loss processes for different charge states.
-It can be theoretically determined to an accuracy of a few % in the energy range above several hundred keV per nucleon from theoretical treatments, the best known being the Bethe formula.
+It can be theoretically determined to an accuracy of a few % in the energy range above several hundred keV per nucleon from theoretical treatments, the best known being the aforementioned Bethe formula.
 At energies lower than about 100 keV per nucleon, it becomes more difficult to determine the electronic stopping using analytical models.
 Recently real-time Time-dependent density functional theory has been successfully used to accurately determine the electronic stopping for various ion-target systems over a wide range of energies including the low energy regime.

 Electronic and nuclear stopping power for aluminum ions in aluminum, versus particle energy per nucleon.
 The maximum of the nuclear stopping curve typically occurs at energies of the order of 1 keV per nucleon.

 Graphical presentations of experimental values of the electronic stopping power for many ions in many substances have been given by Paul.
 The accuracy of various stopping tables has been determined using statistical comparisons.